ShotaDeguchi/DN_PINN/README.md

 ```
 (note: `BATCH_SIZE == -1` (default) executes full-batch training, and mini-batching is only implemented in `03_AllenCahn`)

-After training, load parameters saved in `saved_weights` or `best_weights` and evaluate the model.
-To do so, run
+After training, load the parameters stored in `saved_weights` or `best_weights` and evaluate the model.
+To do this, run
 ```
 python infer.py
 ```